-Today, the university blends the traditions of both a private and public university, drawing 13.6% (as of 2012) of its general fund from the state of Vermont.
+Today, the university blends the traditions of both a private and public university, drawing 6.2% (as of 2019) of its total operating budget from the state of Vermont.

 Throughout its history, the University of Vermont has demonstrated its commitment to fairness and equality.
 It was the first American college or university with a charter plainly declaring that the "rules, regulations, and by-laws shall not tend to give preference to any religious sect or denomination whatsoever."

 In addition, the university was an early advocate of both women's and African-Americans' participation in higher education.
 In 1871, UVM defied custom and admitted two women as students.

 Four years later, it was the first American university to admit women to full membership into Phi Beta Kappa, the country's oldest collegiate academic honor society.